1. Data silos isolate pertinent information within a company, they’re an outdated method of data collection and cause a number of issues such as:

 What is a Data Silo?

-Data silos are an outdated method of organizing and dispersing crucial information pertaining to a certain aspect of a business operation.
+Data silos occur when you use outdated methods of organizing and dispersing crucial information pertaining to a certain aspect of a business operation.
 It is a process in which data groups are separated from other functions of the business, allowing them to exist only in their own space.
 An example of this is EHS managers keeping an incident record sheet that is only accessible by that department, leading to a lack of communication between different departments.
 This method keeps people in the dark, slows down productivity, and ultimately increases the risk that your business takes on.

 Why Are Data Silos Inefficient?